Manuel Miranda is a litigation attorney in Holland & Knight's Miami office and a member of the firm's Litigation and Dispute Resolution Practice.

 Mr. Miranda also focuses a significant portion of his practice on internal corporate investigations and counseling and defending corporations on a wide range of criminal and regulatory matters, including the Foreign Corrupt Practices Act (FCPA), complex fraud, financial improprieties, tax evasion, private bribery and public corruption.

-Before joining Holland & Knight, Mr. Miranda worked for a class-action law firm, where he litigated numerous complex, high-profile securities matters.
+Before joining Holland & Knight, Mr. Miranda worked for a leading class-action law firm, where he litigated numerous complex, high-profile securities matters.

 After graduating from law school, Mr. Miranda served as a judicial law clerk to the Honorable Daniel R. Domínguez of the U.S. District Court for the District of Puerto Rico.